LLNL/merlin/docs/source/modules/installation.rst

 .. note::
-  You can use the docker redis server, instead of the local-redis server, with the pi installed merlin by leaving the server locations as localhost.
+  You can use the docker redis server, instead of the local-redis server, with the virtualenv installed merlin by using the local-redis ``app.yaml`` file above.
-  ``server: localhost``

 .. literalinclude:: installation/app_docker_redis.yaml
    :language: yaml